Privacy policy

 If you generally want to deactivate, delete or manage cookies (independently of Google Analytics), there are separate instructions for each browser:

-Chrome: Delete, activate and manage cookies in Chrome
+Chrome: Delete, enable and manage cookies in Chrome

-Safari: Managing cookies and website data with Safari
+Safari: Manage cookies and site data with Safari

 Firefox: Delete cookies to remove data that websites have placed on your computer

-Internet Explorer: Delete and manage cookies
+Internet Explorer: Deleting and managing cookies

-Microsoft Edge: Delete and manage cookies
+Microsoft Edge: Deleting and managing cookies

-Google Analytics IP anonymisation
+Google Analytics IP anonymization

-7. Facebook Pixel
+7. Facebook Pixels

 Name: _fbp

-Wert: fb.1.1568287647279.257405483-6211113586-7
+Value: fb.1.1568287647279.257405483-6211113586-7

 Expiry date: after 3 months